MariamTarek22/React-Redux-Cart-App/README.md

 - **src/**: This is the root directory of your source code, where all the main files and folders are located.

 - **components/**: This directory holds reusable components of the application.
+  - **Layout/**:provides a consistent page structure with a Navbar and a placeholder (Outlet) for rendering nested route components.
   - **Cart/**: Contains the Cart component (`Cart.jsx`) and its associated styles (`Cart.module.css`).
-  - **NavBar/**: Holds the components and related files for the navigation bar.
+  - **NavBar/**: Holds the component and related files for the navigation bar.
-  - **Products/**: Contains components related to displaying and managing products.
+  - **Products/**: Contains component related to displaying and managing products.
+  - **NotFound/**: Contains component related to displaying NotFound screen .

 - **lib/**:
   - **cartSlice.js**: Defines the Redux slice for handling and managing cart-related state and actions.